cdv123/CNN-Gradient-Boosting-Cell-Classification/README.md

-# CNN-Gradient Boosting for Cell Imgae Classification
+# CNN-Gradient Boosting for Cell Image Classification

  Uses convolutional neural networks to extract the features of images of different blood cells \
  Histogram Gradient Boosting is then used to classify these images. \